Ringo History, Family Crest & Coats of Arms

 - Shirley G. Ringo, American Democratic Party politician, Delegate to Democratic National Convention from Idaho, 1996, 2000

 - Ronald Ringo, American Democratic Party politician, Member of Missouri State House of Representatives from Jackson County 3rd District, 1941-42

 - Maria R Ringo, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1988

 - Jerry Ringo, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Kentucky, 1956

 - Daniel Ringo (1803-1873), American politician, U.S. District Judge for Arkansas, 1844-61

 - Clarence H. Ringo, American Republican politician, Candidate for Michigan State House of Representatives from Wayne County 14th District, 1958

-- Charlie Ringo, American Democrat politician, Delegate to Democratic National Convention from Oregon, 2004
+- Charlie Ringo, American Democratic Party politician, Delegate to Democratic National Convention from Oregon, 2004

 Related Stories +